Mimi's Organic Eats » Recipes » Cookies

 Soft and chewy, these Mexican Hot Chocolate Crinkle Cookies strike the perfect balance of rich chocolate and a kick of spice.
 Enjoy with a big glass of milk or cozy hot cocoa.

-If you love crinkle cookies, be sure to check out some of my other favorites like Easy Gingerbread Crinkle Cookies, Chocolate Crinkle Cookies, or Chocolate Chip Crinkle Cookies.
+If you love chocolate cookies, be sure to check out some of my other favorites like Big Chocolate Cookie, Chocolate Covered Peanut Butter Cookies (Homemade Tagalongs), Eggless Cosmic Brownie Cookies, or Eggless Chocolate Strawberry Cookies.

 Why You’ll Love This Recipe

-Rich Chocolate Flavor: These Mexican Hot Chocolate Cookies use Dutch cocoa powder combined with dark brown sugar for a rich chocolate flavor in every bite.
+- Rich Chocolate Flavor: These Mexican chocolate crinkle cookies use Dutch cocoa powder combined with dark brown sugar for a rich chocolate flavor in every bite.

-Perfectly Spiced: I use a mixture of cinnamon, chili powder, cayenne, and nutmeg.
-This combination creates a subtle kick as well as a warm and comforting spice mix.
+- Perfectly Spiced: I use a mixture of cinnamon, chili powder, cayenne, and nutmeg.
+This combination creates a subtle kick as well as a warm and comforting spice.

-Soft and Chewy: These spiced chocolate cookies are soft and chewy.
+- Soft and Chewy: These spiced chocolate cookies are soft with chewy centers.
 I add an extra egg yolk which makes these cookies extra chewy.

 Ingredients